 Many people with MS find it beneficial to work with a fitness instructor who is knowledgeable about the disease, understands how the symptoms of MS impact movement, and can adjust an exercise routine to accommodate different levels of ability.
 That is why we offer this free online training course for fitness and wellness professionals, including aquatics instructors, yoga teachers, personal trainers, and others who want to learn more about MS. The course provides an overview of the disease and offers specific strategies for working with a diverse MS population.

-This online course has been approved by the American Council on Exercise for 0.4 continuing education credits.
+This online course has been approved by the American Council on Exercise.

 “The MS training was thorough, interesting, and very well done.
 I wanted to do it myself before I sent the link to my staff, but now I hope all of them take the time to learn.
 It would be so helpful if other organizations provided training like yours.
 We would be so much better equipped for wider populations."

 – Tammy, Health and Wellness Coordinator Whatcom Family YMCA